Claydough6/gui_resolution/README.md

   -  this will check each premise, the conclusion, and the resolution steps
   -  any errors will be displayed in the error window
   -  if the derivation is successful the labels will change to 'valid!'

+## Application Strucure:
+The ResolutionGUI application consissts of a resolution engine and a graphical user interface.
+The GUI is used to get input from the user and display the results of the resolution.
+The resolution engine interacts with the GUI components to resolve the statements and clauses and check the user's derivations.

+The GUI contains the following components:
+ - root window (main application screen)
+ - menus
+ - statement and conclusion lists
+ - buttons for modifying premises / verifying resolution
+ - a canvas to draw the resolution
+ - clasue frames on the canvas
+ - separate windows displaying useful info

+The root window contains all of the other graphics of the application, and is created in the main appication class ResolutionGUI.

+The menus are used to access the help window and file input and output.
+Currently file IO is in the testing phase under the 'development' branch.

+The statement and conclusion lists live in the StatementFrame class on the left side of the app.
+They are each instances of the EditListbox class allowing users to easily modify the premises and conclusion and add new premises.

+The buttons live in the StatementFrame under the premises and conclusion.
+They allow users to add and delete premises as well as verify the final resolution.

+The canvas is a ResolutionCanvas and controls the graphics and placement of the clause frames.
+Users can create, edit, delete, and move around clause frames on the canvas.

+The ClauseFrame class hold the individual clause frames on the canvas and controls their properties, determining which inherit from which frames and other relevant data.

+Individual window for displaying useful information to the user are created as instances of the InfoWindow class.
+These include the help window, error window, and success window.